gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Return_Custom_Extension_Response.md

-## Returning custom extension response {#ReturnCustomExtensionResponse}
+﻿## Returning a custom extension response {#ReturnCustomExtensionResponse}
-[After processing a request message](#HandleCustomExtensionRequest), you must return a [response message](/CEK/References/CEK_API.md#CustomExtResponseMessage) back to CEK (HTTPS response).
-Although details of response can vary depending on the request type, all response messages have a similar structure.
-Below is a response message returned after a LaunchRequest was processed (user request: "Let's talk in English").
+After [handling the request message](#HandleCustomExtensionRequest), you must return the HTTPS [response message](/CEK/References/CEK_API.md#CustomExtResponseMessage) to the CEK again.
+The details of the response may vary depending on the type of request message, but the structure of the response message does not vary much.
+Below is a response message sent after handling a LaunchRequest type request, where a user says “Let’s talk in English.”

 {% raw %}
 ```json
 {
   "version": "0.1.0",